Visibility in hypercubes: Mutual-visibility in

 Let $r,s,t\in\mathbb{N}$ with $\min\{r,s\}\geq{t}$.
 The \textit{Tur\'{a}n density} of $(r,s,t)$-daisies is defined as

 We shall use the following statement from the proof of Theorem 5 in the paper by Ellis, Ivan, and Leader\cite{ellis2024daisies}.
 Let $q\in\mathbb{N}$ be a fixed prime power.
 Then

-We also need the following monotonicity statement mentioned in the literature, see, e.g., Keevash\cite{keevash2011survey} and Sidorenko\cite{sidorenko2024turan} and we include its proof in \nameref{appendix}. \begin{lemma} Let $r,s,t$ be positive integers with $\min\{r,s\}\geq{t}$.
+We also need the following monotonicity statement mentioned in the literature, see, e.g., Keevash\cite{keevash2011survey} and Sidorenko\cite{sidorenko2024turan} and we include its proof in the appendix. \begin{lemma} Let $r,s,t$ be positive integers with $\min\{r,s\}\geq{t}$.
 Then for all $n\geq{r}$

 \end{lemma}

 \begin{proof}[Proof of Theorem \ref{thm1}] Since the stated lower bound is trivial when $n\leq 3$, without loss of generality we assume $n>3$.
 We shall derive Theorem \ref{thm1} from Theorem \ref{thm2} with $d=3$.
 For that we need to find the lower bounds on $\mathrm{ex}(n,\mathcal{D}_{r}(6,3))$.
 Since every $\mathcal{D}_{r}(6,3)$ contains a copy of $\mathcal{D}_{r}(5,2)$, we have $\mathrm{ex}(n,\mathcal{D}_{r}(6,3))\geq \mathrm{ex}(n,\mathcal{D}_{r}(5,2))$.
 Applying \eqref{daisy} with $q=3$ gives